Carlo-Kuyper/andile/README.md

 ## Getting Started

-To get Coffee Code up and running on your local machine, follow these steps:
+To get DevCav up and running on your local machine, follow these steps:

 ### Prerequisites